 And what about deferring or rescheduling a race?

 You may not be surprised to hear that to most participants, deferring a race will have the same impact as a cancellation – particularly if done very late.
-This is what happened earlier in the year with Bubble Run Minnesota and there were plenty of angry people as a result.
+So don’t think that rescheduling your race at the last minute will spare you the frustrations of an outright cancellation.

 Line up your permits